incrediblesound/story-graph/README.md

 **locations**
-Locations are an optional feature of StoryGraph that add a lot of complexity and narrative possibilities.
+Locations are an optional feature of StoryGraph that add complexity and narrative possibilities.
 I think of locations as named graphs.
 When you add a location to your StoryGraph world, you are saying that there is a specific named place where actors can reside and where specific rules may apply.

-Adding a location to a world is as simple as this:
+Add locations like this:
 ```javascript
 const world = new StoryGraph.World();
 world.addLocation({ name: 'the house'});